Working together in support of success for all of our students.

 Rob Hess: Dr. Rob Hess is the superintendent of Lebanon Community Schools.
 He was previously the principal at Pioneer School, also in Lebanon.
 He has served children for more than 20 years as a teacher, principal and superintendent at the elementary, middle and high school levels and is the founder of Breakthrough Schools, a network of educators who are dedicated to school improvement and who believe that all children can learn and achieve at high levels.

-Mark Huey: Mr. Mark Huey has served as Chief Assistant to the President at Oregon State University since December 2012.
-In this role, Mr. Huey serves as a liaison to the Office of the President for internal and external constituents, outreach and communication, and special projects in support of the institution.
-He received his bachelor's degree in English from Yale University and his master's degree in English from the University of Virginia.
+Jennifer Almquist: Jennifer Almquist has served as Chief Assistant to the President at Oregon State University since January 2017.
+In this role, she serves as a liaison to the Office of the President for internal and external constituents, outreach and communication, and special projects in support of the institution.
+She received her doctorate in 2012 in Applied Anthropology at OSU.

 Mary McKay: Ms. Mary McKay is the Superintendent of the Linn Benton Lincoln Education Service District (LBLESD).
 Ms. McKay originally joined LBLESD in 1998 as the Education Evaluation and Consultation Center coordinator.
 She was director of Special Education from 2001 to 2005 when she left the ESD to work in Corvallis as the Student Services director.
 In 2006, Ms. McKay returned to the ESD as deputy superintendent.
 She began her career in 1985 as a speech/language pathologist, providing services to students from birth to 21 years old in a variety of educational settings.
 She has a B.S. from Arizona State University and an M.S. from University of Oregon.
 In addition, Ms. McKay completed her administrative coursework at both Portland State University and University of Oregon.